imagitama/unity-github-update-checker/README.md

 ### States state

-The state of the script - waiting/idle, checking for releases, error.
+The state of the script - waiting, idle, checking for releases, downloading, error.

 ### Release availableRelease